Each year in November there are initiatives taken around the world to raise awareness about antibiotic resistance.

 Building further on these yearly initiatives, “World Antibiotic Awareness Week” was launched by the WHO in 2015 to raise awareness on a global level, to encourage action to halt the emergence and spread of antibiotic resistant bacteria, and to encourage best practices among health workers, the public, food producers, farmers, veterinarians and policy makers.
 World Antibiotic Awareness Week is a part of the campaign “Antibiotics: Handle with care”, with different sub-themes every year.
 The overall campaign theme is reflecting the message that antibiotics are precious and non-renewable medicines that should be used only when necessary, only for treating bacterial infections and only after prescription by a certified health professional.

 In Venezuela, Argentina and Ecuador, Child to Child Stories were launched during Awareness Week in 2016 by ReAct Latin America.
 The inclusion of children in projects have been an important aspect for ReAct latin America using children as active advocates, researchers and health promoters for other children, their families and their communities.
-More information about different activities during World Antibiotic Awareness Week over the last years is available in the box below.

 Every year a series of activities and initiatives are arranged for World Antibiotic Awareness Week, globally and within ReAct.
+Visit the sites below for more information and inspiration!

 |WHO – World Antibiotic Awareness Week||The WHO campaign web site provides a number of resources and campaign material to facilitate activities, such as infographics, factsheets and multi-media materials.|